-523.3.1 For OWG, WSC and WCNC competitions the start order of Team Gundersen and Team Sprint competitions will be based on reverse order of the actual Nation's Cup standings.
+For OWG, WSC and WCNC competitions the start order of Team competitions will be based on reverse order of the actual Nation's Cup standings (the starting order for the Mixed Team competitions will be based on the reverse order of the total sum of the Nation's Cup standings men and women).

 By equal point standings the start order will be made by draw in the team captain's meeting between the equal placed teams.
 Teams without Nation's Cup points or rankings start in the beginning of the competition.
 The start order must be made by draw.

-For JWSC the start order is determined according to the reserve ranking from the previous JWSC.
+For JWSC the start order is determined according to the reverse ranking from the previous JWSC.